ben1162/Datacamp/README.md

 # Datacamp
-The goal is to categorize video game
+the aim is to categorise video games.